ionos-deploy-now/documentation/content/docs/index.md

 ## Deploy Now in a nutshell

-Deploy Now provides a full platform for your web projects and integrates perfectly with your https:&#47;&#47;github.com/&lt;your account&gt;.
+Deploy Now provides a full platform for your web projects and integrates perfectly with your https:&#47;&#47;github.com/&lt;your user&gt;.
 Automation is based on [GitHub Actions](https://github.com/features/actions) that makes it easy to deploy all your changes right away and blends perfectly with your existing dev tooling.

 |FUNCTION SET|APPLICATION STACK|BY DEFAULT|
 |-|-|-|